 Around this time, the ISEO also began proactive “supervision” of the AHA and the American Dietetic Association (ADA) which included big pay-outs and “exchanges” of key positions between leaders within the edible oils industry and each association.

 And surprise, surprise.
 This type of exchange also happened in 1971 with the FDA’s general council who “rotated” in to become president of the ISEO, and was replaced by a lawyer who represented the edible oils industry.
-As a result, the push to hide trans fats was pervasive throughout the 1970s, and if researchers proposed exploring these “hardened” man-made fats, they were pulled of funding or their findings were buried (see the entire account of this type of behavior here.)
+As a result, the push to hide trans fats was pervasive throughout the 1970s, and if researchers proposed exploring these “hardened” man-made fats, they were pulled of funding or their findings were buried.

 And So it Goes